 Prepaid Assets - These assets represent the amounts paid to a vendor pursuant to a contract to design, transition, and implement new line-of-business, general ledger accounting system, and payroll administration systems.
-Under the new system development and operations contract, the vendor will supply and operate the system for the contract period.
-Consequently, no capital asset related to the new system are recognized or depreciated.
-The amounts paid before the system became operational have been accounted for as prepaid assets items in prior years.
-Beginning in fiscal year 2017, when system operations fully commenced, that prepaid amount is amortized ratably over the remaining contract period.
+Under a system development and operations contract, the vendor supplies and operates the system for the contract period.
+Consequently, no capital asset related to the new system is recognized or depreciated.
+Amounts paid before the system became operational have been accounted for as prepaid assets.
+The prepaid amounts are amortized ratably over the remaining contract period.